The Fenchel-Nielsen twist in terms of the cross ratio: A formula of the Fenchel--Nielsen twist

-First, we consider an annulus $\Sigma_{1,1}$ with one point on each boundary component and ideal arcs as the blue lines in Figure \ref{surf}.
-We take $g\in\wTone$ and calculate the Fenchel--Nielsen twist along the green line.
+First, we consider an annulus $\annulus$ with one point on each boundary component and ideal arcs in Figure \ref{intro}.
+We take $g\in\wTone$ and calculate the Fenchel--Nielsen twist along the non-trivial and non-self-intersecting closed curve $C$.
 We number each edge and let the cross ratio coordinates of $g$ be $(X_1, X_2, X_3, X_4)$.

-We lift the surfaces to $\HHH$ and draw the fundamental area of the surfaces with dots.
+We lift the surfaces to $\HHH$ and draw the fundamental domain of the surfaces with dots.
 Let the endpoints of the lift of the ideal arcs in $\SSS$ be $x_1,\ x_2,\ 0,\ x_3,\ 1,\ x_4\ \infty$ in Figure \ref{lift}.

 Then, we get